**[Updated Pre-Proposal Discussion] DOT Recovery Loan to Hyperbridge Exploit Victims**

 • No new DOT emission (compliant with March 2026 supply cap)

-• No windfall (reward forfeiture = net loss only)
+• No windfall (reward forfeiture, net loss only)

-• No precedent for bailing out every hack (specific to DAO-endorsed, treasury-funded campaigns only)
+• No precedent for bailing out every hack

-• No sell pressure (12-month linear vesting, ~$150K/month max vs $100M+ daily DOT volume)
+• No sell pressure (12-month linear vesting, ~$150K/month max vs Millions of daily DOT trading volume)

 Next Steps

-1. Community discussion on this framework
+• a.
+Community discussion on this framework

-4. Web3 Foundation engagement as lead investor
+• d.
+Web3 Foundation / Polkadot Treasury engagement as lead investor

 This is a pre-proposal for discussion.
 We welcome feedback from anyone with OpenGov experience, from Polytope Labs and W3F directly, and from other affected LPs.

-References: Hyperbridge Security Update (April 13) | Hyperbridge Recovery Update (April 16) | Drift/Tether Recovery Announcement (April 16) | Hyperbridge 2025 Recap (operational metrics)
+References: Hyperbridge Security Update (April 13) | Hyperbridge Recovery Update (April 16) | Drift/Tether Recovery Announcement (April 16) | Hyperbridge 2025 Recap | Polkadot Wiki: wiki.polkadot.com/learn/learn-hyperbridge (Copyright Web3 Foundation)

 hi, thank you for coming forward with this idea.